 It usually takes 5 years for students to complete their thesis.

 - November (from 6th to 26th) for Eiffel Scholarships candidates (foreign applicants only) http://www.campusfrance.org/fr/eiffel

-- May for bachelor and master candidates (French applicants)
+- May for bachelor and master candidates (applicants with a French degree)

 The TSE Doctoral School is a member of a European network of doctoral schools, ENTER (European Network for Training in Economic Research), which includes the following universities:

 - Tilburg University

 - Universidad Carlos III de Madrid